Increase Equipment Lifespan and Reduce Costs

 We don’t leave your site until the fuel is in perfect condition

 When onsite, we use a particle counter to check the condition of your diesel fuel.
 This measures all of the unwanted particles that have accumulated within the tank to give us an insight into the state of the fuel.

 Fuel polishing involves a combination of filtration and depolymerisation to break down particulates of water, sediment and microbial contamination, to return your fuel to as good as new.

 We use a traffic light system to showcase the results.
 A green light indicates that the fuel meets current specification; amber means the fuel is just short of meeting the criteria and will require a polish, whilst a red light indicates that an intensive fuel polishing process will need to take place.

 Ready to learn more about our Fuel Polishing services?
-Contact our Environmental Team today on 0845 313 0845 to get answers to your questions and discuss your requirements.
+Contact our Environmental Team today on 0330 123 1444 to get answers to your questions and discuss your fuel oil cleaning requirements.